OKKAMO Tri-State Marker

+Monument in Kansas, Missouri, and Oklahoma, U.S.

 OKKAMO Tri-State Marker is a monument showing the tripoint of Oklahoma, Kansas, and Missouri.
-It is located at an elevation of 1,016 feet (one source says 1,024 feet) and is about 300 feet north of I-44 and about 1000 feet east of the Downstream Casino and Resort, which is operated by the Quapaw Nation.
+It is located at an elevation of 1016 ft, though one source says 1024 ft.
+The marker is about 300 ft north of I-44 and about 1000 ft east of the Downstream Casino and Resort, which is operated by the Quapaw Nation.

 A marker built from native stone was erected in 1938 by the WPA, but it is located 50 feet to the west of the actual tri-point.
 A stand-on plaque was added in October 2004 at the actual site of the tripoint.